WATER & SEWER SERVICE

 When possible, Assembly Public Works will communicate service interruptions with as much notice as possible; however, it is not always possible when emergency repairs are necessary.

 Assembly Public Works shall not be liable for any loss or damage resulting from the discontinuance of service.

 If you suspect a possible water or sewer leak, whether at home or in the community at large, please contact the Lake Junaluska Public Works office to have a crew member investigate.

 If a water leak is found on the customer’s side of the meter, it is the customer’s responsibility to have the leak repaired immediately.
-Lake Junaluska Public Works reserves the right to temporarily turn-off water until the customer can have the leak repaired, particularly when the leak is large and poses financial and/or property damage risks and while we are attempting to contact home owners.
+Lake Junaluska Public Works reserves the right to temporarily turn off the water until the customer can have the leak repaired, particularly when the leak is large and poses financial and/or property damage risks while we are attempting to contact homeowners.

 Due to the nature of our system, we are unable to offer leak adjustments for customer bills.
 Therefore, it is important to catch leaks early and complete repairs quickly to prevent water bills from growing.